SCORE: A Unified Framework for Overshoot Refund in Online FDR Control: Numerical Experiments

 We begin by considering an independent setting where the data stream is generated from a Gaussian mixture model.
 We sequentially observe $X_1, \ldots, X_T$ with a time horizon of $T=1000$.
 The underlying states and observations are generated as follows:

 where $\delta_0$ is the point mass at 0.
 The goal is to test the sequence of null hypotheses $H_{t}: \mu_t =0$.
 In this experiment, we consider an idealized scenario where both the null and alternative densities are known.
-Consequently, we employ the likelihood ratio as the $e$-value: $ e_t = \phi(X_t; 3, 6)/\phi(X_t; 0, 1), $ where $\phi(\cdot; \mu, \sigma^2)$ denotes the density function of a normal distribution with mean $\mu$ and variance $\sigma^2$.
-The target FDR level is set at $\alpha=0.05$.
-For LORD-type methods we set $\omega_t\equiv 0.05$.
-For SAFFRON-type methods, we additionally fix $\lambda_t \equiv 0.5$ as suggested by \citet{ramdas2018saffron}.
-We set $\pi_1 \in \{0.3,0.8\}$ and repeat each experiment 500 times.
-The average results are shown in Figure~\ref{fig:comparison}.

-We observe that all six methods successfully control the online FDR for both values of $\pi_1$.
-In terms of statistical power, a distinct performance hierarchy is evident.
-The SCORE$^+$ variants achieve the highest power, demonstrating the substantial benefit of the retroactive wealth update strategy.
-Furthermore, the standard SCORE algorithms consistently outperform their original counterparts.
-This uniform dominance confirms the efficacy of the overshoot refund mechanism in recovering wealth that is typically discarded by conventional algorithms, thereby highlighting the overall effectiveness of the proposed framework.
+Consequently, we employ the likelihood ratio as the $e$-value: